lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - Verify the file has `lon`, `lat`, and `suitability_score` columns
 - Check that scores are in valid range (0-10)
 - Review the data in `data/processed/suitability_scores.csv`
+- Ensure the H3 resolution you selected matches what the visualisation expects (defaults to 7)

 ### PYTHONPATH / import issues outside PyCharm